aviat4ion/Query/README.md

 	->get();
 ```

-This will generate a query similar to (with this being the output for a Postgres database):
+This will generate a query similar to (with this being the output for a PostgreSQL database):

 ```sql
 SELECT "id", "key" AS "k", "val"